Skip to content

 Recipient of the gift (consignee)

-You may also have to pay import duties in connection with customs clearance.
-The most common import duties comprise value added tax and customs duty.
+4. If the gift needs to be declared, you may have to pay import duties for it.
+The most common import duties are value added tax, customs duty and excise duty.

 Gift from outside the EU, for example from the United Kingdom or the United States